Roman Weaponry, Legionaries & Centurions Weapons, Swords, Daggers, Spears

 The shield was hung by a strap over their shoulders when the soldiers were marching.
 Weighing in at approximately 10 kg, and only 5 - 6 mm thick the shape was curved to allow sword blows to glance off.

-Height was approximately 42" with being 26".
+Height was approximately 42" with the width being 26".
 The center piece on the curved shield also provided a 'punching' source for when facing the enemy.

 The original designs did not have metal edging which made them split in battle when hit by a metal sword or axe.